 - 10.1.
-Overseas students who require a UK Student visa to study and are not funded by a scholarship or studentship are required to pay a deposit when accepting an offer to secure their place. - 10.2.
-Details of the deposit scheme and terms and conditions are available at www.bbk.ac.uk/international/visa/deposit - 10.3.
-Students are issued a Student visa Confirmation of Acceptance for Study (CAS) on condition that they have sufficient financial resources to cover tuition fees and living costs in the United Kingdom.
-Students are required to provide evidence of this if requested. - 10.4.
-Non-payment of fees may result in the withdrawal of Student visa sponsorship. - 10.5.
-Students with a Student visa who are finding it difficult to pay their fees must contact the Income Office without delay. - 10.6.
-Refunds or credit notes for students with Student visa sponsorship will be made to the country of origin and only processed once the student has provided confirmation that they have left the United Kingdom in accordance with the terms of their visa.
+Overseas applicants who require a UK Student visa to study and are not funded by a scholarship or studentship are required to pay a non-refundable deposit when accepting an offer to secure their place. - 10.2.
+Details of the deposit scheme and its Terms and Conditions are available via the Visa Information web pages.
+Payment of the deposit confirms the applicant's acceptance of our Terms and Conditions for Student Visa Deposit. - 10.3.
+Applicants are issued a Student Visa Confirmation of Acceptance for Study (CAS) on condition that they have sufficient financial resources to cover tuition fees and living costs in the United Kingdom.
+Applicants are required to provide evidence of this if requested. - 10.4.
+Non-payment of fees that result in a student becoming a debtor may result in the withdrawal of student visa sponsorship.

-11. Research Students
+11. Research students

 - 11.1.
-Students who have been examined for a doctoral programme of study are liable to pay a fee for each re-assessment of their dissertation, thesis or equivalent.
-The fee charged is available on the My Birkbeck website. - 11.2.
-Students fully enrolled as research students will be charged the appropriate full PhD programme fee.
-Students on writing up status will be charged a lower 'writing up' fee.
-Any variation to the relevant fee will be agreed by the Academic Registrar (or their nominee) in consultation with the School Director of Operations (or their nominee).
+Research students who have been examined for a doctoral programme of study are liable to pay a fee for each re-assessment of their dissertation, thesis or equivalent.
+The fee charged is available on My Birkbeck. - 11.2.
+Students enrolled as research students will be charged the appropriate full PhD programme fee.
+Research students on writing up status will be charged a lower 'writing up' fee in accordance with the College's Writing Up Policy.
+Any variation to the relevant fee will be agreed by the Academic Registrar (or their nominee) in consultation with the Faculty Director of Operations (or their nominee). - 11.3.
+Research students must be enrolled in order to submit their thesis for examination.